Start Here

 /projects/{projectId}/vmsCreate the virtual machine itself.

-/projects/{projectId}/vms/{vmId}Fetch the resulting VM resource and inspect current state.
+/projects/{projectId}/vms/{vmId}Fetch the resulting VM resource and inspect operation and boot state.